SatyaVinay/OpenSource/README.md

-This repository is for Comp 312 - Open Source Computing Corse
+This repository is for Comp 312 - Open Source Computing Course

 Assignment 2